v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/error/ErrorController.md

     G --> I
 ```

-This flowchart illustrates the structure of the Spring MVC controller `ErrorController`, which includes a class-level `@RequestMapping` and two methods handling different HTTP error codes.
-Each method specifies path mappings (/404 and /500) via `@GetMapping` and returns the view name "error".
-The class is annotated with `@Controller`, indicating it is a component that handles HTTP requests.
-The overall design centralizes routing logic for 404 and 500 error pages.
+This flowchart illustrates the structure of the Spring MVC `ErrorController`, which includes a class-level `@RequestMapping` and two methods handling different HTTP error codes.
+Each method specifies path mappings (/404 and /500) via `@GetMapping` and returns the "error" view name.
+The `@Controller` annotation indicates this is an HTTP request-handling component, with the overall design centralized to route 404 and 500 error pages.

 ### Field List